kjoelovelife/ROSKY/catkin_ws/src/deep_learning/readme.md

 ## Step1.
 Data collection

 We use dynamic configure to adjust parameter about (x, y).
-Please type your code in the new terminal bellow:
+Please type your code in the new terminal below:

 ```sh
 $ roslaunch road_following display_xy.launch